AlibabaCloudDocs/ecs/intl.en-US/API Reference/Snapshots/DescribeSnapshots.md

 You can specify multiple request parameters such as `InstanceId`, `DiskId`, and `SnapshotIds` to be queried.
 Specified parameters have logical AND relations.
 Only the specified parameters are included in the filter conditions.

-When you call an API operation by using Alibaba Cloud CLI, specify request parameter values of different data types in required formats.
+When you call an API operation by using Alibaba Cloud CLI, you must specify request parameter values of different data types in required formats.
 For more information, see [CLI parameter formats](~~110340~~).

 ## Debugging